Rohit-968/Rohit_Projects/README.md

 This repository showcases my work in Data Science, AI, SQL, and Data Engineering.
-It includes hands-on projects, datasets, and internship experience that highlight my skills across multiple domains.
+It includes hands-on projects, datasets,research paper currently going on and internship experience that highlight my skills across multiple domains.

 📂 Contents